 You can use this technique for any new habit you want to make simply by linking it to an existing habit such as brushing your teeth, walking upstairs or locking up before bed.

 Our last memory aid uses imagery to help us remember things.
 In a similar way to some of the other techniques, it uses various regions of the brain so can be more effective than simply trying to remember facts.
 With this technique, you associate an image with whatever you are trying to remember.

 For example, if you are trying to remember the name Tom, you may imagine his face as a big red tomato.
 The more bizarre the image you use, the better this technique works.

-In addition to the above tips on how to improve memory, there are other practical ways to keep the brain healthy which will facilitate good memory.
-It is particularly important to eat well and exercise regularly to improve overall brain function.
+In addition to the above tips, there are other practical ways to keep the brain healthy which will facilitate good memory.
+It is particularly important to eat well and exercise regularly to improve memory and overall brain function.
 It is also vital to get enough sleep.

 We’d love to hear what techniques you use to help you remember things.
 Please share your tips with us in the comments.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.